 PSY 430 History and Systems in Psychology (3) F. The major historical approaches to defining, organizing and explaining psychological phenomena.
-Prerequisites: A declared major or minor that requires this course, PSY101, and PSY200.
+Prerequisite: PSY300 with a grade of C or higher.

 PSY 440 Human-Computer Interaction (3) DD.
 Understanding human behavior and cognition at the human computer interface level.
 Particularity, it examines the emergent interactive technologies, human computer interaction, user centered design, usability analysis, and usability testing.
-Prerequisite: PSY101 and MAT110 or higher.
+Prerequisite: PSY101 and CSC201 both with grades of C or better.

 PSY 450 Independent Research/Project (1-5) F, Sp.
 Investigation of a research problem, project, or topic on an individual conference basis.
-Prerequisites: Declared psychology major, a minimum of 2.5 GPA in major field, and departmental approval.
+Prerequisites: A minimum 2.5 GPA and departmental approval.

 PSY 460 Study Away in Psychology (1-6) DD.
 This course focuses on aspects of psychology that require study away from the main campus.
 Examples include historical research or research in the lab of a faculty member at another institution.
 Content and objectives of the course will be negotiated before enrollment and approved by the department chair.
 May be repeated for up to 12 hours of credit.
-Prerequisite: Completion of 45 college credit hours and a cumulative GPA of 3.0 or higher.
+Prerequisites: Completion of 45 college credit hours and a cumulative GPA of 3.0 or higher.